codefresh-io/cap-docs.codefresh.io/_docs/runtime/installation.md

 Enable GitLab, Bitbucket Server, or GitHub Enterprise Server as the Git provider for the runtime and for the account.
 >The Git provider defined for the first runtime in the account must be used for all the runtimes in the same account.

-* CLI wizard and Silent install: Add the `--enable-git-provider` flag.
+* CLI wizard and Silent install: Add the `--enable-git-providers` flag.

 **Git provider**